 If there's a natural disaster or incident at a power plant, this whole source of power could be removed from the grid, leading to widespread outages.

-By contrast, an incident which impacts one battery in a system of thousands won’t have anywhere near the same impact, making the system more durable.
+By contrast, an incident that impacts one battery in a system of thousands won't have anywhere near the same impact, making the solar system more durable.

 With its year-round sunny weather, it's no wonder that Australia has added another ‘big thing' to its collection – the world's largest virtual power plant.

-Subsidies for solar feed-in tariffs (FiTs) have been declining over time.
-This is because many households and businesses now have rooftop solar, so there’s more solar-generated energy going back into the grid.
+Subsidies for the solar feed-in tariff (FiTs) have been declining over time.
+This is because many households and businesses now have rooftop solar, so there's more solar-generated energy going back into the grid.

 This has reduced the wholesale price of energy flowing through to the grid during the day when the sun is out, and FiTs are being adjusted to reflect the value of solar generation more accurately.